agusgar/blockchain-ts-firebase/README.md

 # blockchain-ts-firebase
-Implementation of blockchain using firebase and express
+Implementation of blockchain with typescript using firebase and express